jenkinsci/google-compute-engine-plugin/docs/Home.md

 * GPUs - attach 1 or more GPUs to the instance.
 For more info, visit the GCE GPU docs.
 * Service Account E-mail - sets the service account that the instance will be able to access from metadata.
 For more info, review the service account documentation.

-# Install java if not found

-By default the agents do require to have java installed, this particular flag feature will enable to install java before the provisioning happens.

-If you want to turn on this installation strategy then you set SystemProperty `com.google.jenkins.plugins.computeengine.enableJavaInstallation=true`
+* Install Java - Java is required to be installed in the instances to be provisioned.
+This feature will install Java before the provisioning happen if Java was not found at first.